 What you must tell us

-You must inform Trading Standards about a product recall within 2 days of the recall being made public, but we encourage you to let us know as early as possible.
+You must inform us about a product recall within 2 days of the recall being made public, but we encourage you to let us know as early as possible.

 If you're voluntarily recalling goods because of a safety issue, you're required by law to notify the Chief Executive of the Ministry of Business, Innovation and Employment (MBIE) within 2 working days of the recall being made public.
-Trading Standards handles recall notifications on behalf of the Chief Executive.
+We handle recall notifications on behalf of the Chief Executive.

 - only needs to be done once for each recall, even if there are several businesses involved